European stocks fall as healthcare, construction sectors drag

 The STOXX 600 has struggled to break out of a trading range since June, when it recouped a large part of the early pandemic-driven losses.
 The benchmark is still about 16% below its all-time high.

+Capital Economics expects the new containment measures to cause the euro-zone economy to stagnate over the next six months, resulting in only a slight increase in GDP on a quarter-on-quarter basis in the fourth quarter and zero growth in the first quarter of next year.

-London markets underperformed, with the exporter-heavy FTSE 100 .FTSE hit by a surge in pound after bullish Brexit comments. [.L]
+London's exporter-heavy FTSE 100 .FTSE underperformed, marking its worst session in a month, hit by a surge in pound after bullish Brexit comments. [.L]

 Third-quarter profits for companies on the STOXX 600 are expected to drop 34.8%, according to Refinitiv data, a slight improvement from the 36.7% predicted at the start of the earnings season.